evanaff/CTF-writeups/2024/Gemastik 2024/baby-structured/README.md

 ![image](https://github.com/user-attachments/assets/f522ef9b-7334-4d8f-bf10-e117de5bff76)

-When I checked it again it says that the image is 49,6% of what it would be.
-Maybe the problem is about size.
-So i return the chunk and check the actual size with script from [https://ctftime.org/writeup/31187](https://ctftime.org/writeup/31187)
+Checking again, I noticed the PNG file was still broken.
+That hinted the problem was not only CRC, but also the image dimensions.
+I restored the original IHDR chunk and brute-forced the correct width and height with a script from this CTFtime write-up. [https://ctftime.org/writeup/31187](https://ctftime.org/writeup/31187)

 ```python
 from pwn import p32